Vincent5201/NTHU-Advance-Storage-System-Project-m08/README.md

 * **Total SSTables**: 85 tables distributed across the 4 layers (1, 4, 16, and 64 respectively).
 * **Hotness Factor**: 0.2, modeling an exponential decay in data access probability across deeper layers.
 * **Query Workload**: 1,000,000 key lookups per simulation run, driven by an exponential inter-arrival time model.
+* **Sweep Variations**:
+* **Retry / Degradation Sweep**: Evaluates execution profiles against a changing retry probability or performance degradation factor (Low Factor).
-* **Empty Query Ratio**: Evaluated statically or via a parameter sweep ranging from 1.0 down to 0.80 across 21 steps.
+* **Empty Query Sweep**: Evaluates system resilience by shifting the independent variable (X-axis of resulting plots) to the empty query ratio, ranging from 1.0 down to 0.80 across 21 steps.

 ### Device & Execution Characteristics

 * **Base Performance**: Base latency of 100.0 μs, physical floor latency of 10.0 μs, and normal distribution jitter ($\sigma = 5.0\ \mu\text{s}$).
 * **Failure & Latency Model**: Geometric distribution representing retry probabilities.
+* **Hardware Heterogeneity Topologies**:
-The Layer 3 retry probability is either evaluated at a fixed baseline (0.20) or swept from 0.01 to 0.40 across 15 steps.
+* **Deepest-Layer Heterogeneity**: Models the scenario where the oldest, largest, and most heavily utilized deepest layer (Layer 3) consists of heterogeneous, degraded SSDs.
+The retry probability for Layer 3 is swept from 0.01 to 0.40 across 15 steps.
-* **Hardware Heterogeneity**: Supports uniform layer characteristics or a randomized distribution where 25 out of the 85 SSTables are designated as low-performance SSD devices.
+* **Randomized Heterogeneity**: Models a scattered hardware degradation scenario where 25 out of the 85 SSTables are randomly designated as low-performance SSD devices across various layers.

 * **Parallelism**: Configurable execution using either a single channel or 8 parallel channels depending on the simulation target.

-### Memory Configuration

-* **Total Bloom Filter Memory**: Budget ranges between 680 and 850 bits total depending on the experiment configuration.

 ---